radiantlogic-v8/documentation-new/documentation/password-filter-guide/01-password-filter-guide.md

 The first step in configuring password synchronization is to capture the schema and connection information from the Active Directory (where the password filter will be listening for changes) and all data stores that will receive the password changes.
 For help on capturing schemas, please see the RadiantOne Context Builder Guide.

+>[!warning]
-><span style="color:red">**IMPORTANT NOTE – If the destination/target receiving the password changes is an Active Directory, the target connector must connect to this Active Directory via SSL.
-For details on how to connect to a data source via SSL, please see the RadiantOne System Administration Guide.**
+>If the destination/target receiving the password changes is an Active Directory, the target connector must connect to this Active Directory via SSL.
+For details on how to connect to a data source via SSL, please see the RadiantOne System Administration Guide.

 Next, configure the synchronization source and target using the Main Control Panel > Directory Namespace tab and then the needed topology using the Global Sync tab.
 The topology should be for password synchronization only because the capture/source connector type must be set as type AD Password Filter and this connector type can only be used for synchronizing password changes.
 In other words, even if you already have a topology that contains your Active Directory source object where you are already detecting changes from (inserts, updates, deletes), you should create a new topology that is solely for password synchronization.

 The topology should consist of the user object from the Active Directory schema (as the source) and all other objects that should receive the password change (as targets).
 Each target requires a separate topology.
 For example, if Active Directory passwords need to be synchronized to Target Directory 1 and Target Directory 2, one topology will process the password sync from Active Directory to Target Directory 1 and one topology will process the password sync from Active Directory to Target Directory 2.
 The flow of change should come from the user object (representing the source where the password filter will be listening for changes) and be directed toward the other target object in the topology.
 In the transformation script, you must set the password attribute from the source user object to the correct destination attribute.
 The source and target attribute mapping should be userPassword.
 For help on configuring a topology, please see the RadiantOne Global Sync Guide.

+>[!note]
->**Note – you will need the name of the synchronization object for the password filter configuration.
+>You will need the name of the synchronization object for the password filter configuration.
 For the password filter configuration, the synchronization object is the DN in the RadiantOne namespace that is the parent container for the source Active Directory users.
-In the example shown below, the sync object is o=adsource.**
+In the example shown below, the sync object is o=adsource.

 ![An image showing ](Media/topologies.jpg)